A conversation on trust and tech with #OMN projects

 #KISS

-People BLOCKING the needed process, or simply ignore it
+People BLOCKING needed process, or worst simply ignore it

-The challenge now is that most people entering the tech and activist spaces have no knowledge of this lineage, or worse, have knowledge of only one half of it.
-Developers who understand federation but not community process end up building silos with nice APIs.
-Activists who understand horizontal organising but not open standards end up trapped inside Facebook groups, Google Docs, and Slack workspaces – all walled gardens that feed the #nastyfew systems they claim to oppose.
+Where things go wrong, the current problem is a loss of context.
+Many people entering tech and activism today don’t have access to this lineage, or only see half of it.
+Developers who understand federation but not community process often build technically elegant systems that don’t sustain real social use.
+You end up with silos that work, but don’t live.
+Activists who understand horizontal organising but not open standards end up relying on closed tools – Facebook groups, Google Docs, Slack – rebuilding their movements inside systems that ultimately undermine them.